 - 1. Not more than 150 Percent of the Current Year's CDBG Grant Amount on Federal Deposit at the end of April At the end of April each year jurisdictions are allowed by HUD to have up to 150% of the grant amount on hand, or risk the removal of excess funds.
-Antioch's Unadjusted Draw Ratio was 0.50, and Adjusted Draw Ratio was 0.55, well under HUD maximum standards.
-The City works diligently to ensure that grant funds are disbursed and capital projects are completed in a timely manner - 2.
+For 2012-13, Antioch's Unadjusted Draw Ratio was 0.96, and Adjusted Draw Ratio was 1.28.
+For 2013-14, ratios were slightly higher, with the Unadjusted Draw Ratio at 1.34 and the Adjusted at 1.72.
+This is because it is now necessary for the Public Works department to accumulate CDBG funding for three years in order to achieve a cost-effective economy of scale since their allocation was cut in 2012.
+The City works diligently to ensure that grant funds are disbursed and capital projects are completed in a timely manner, and still achieves HUD's standard for draws. - 2.
 Percentage of Public Services and Economic Development contracts that meet contract goals of number of clients to be served 94% of agencies met their contract performance objectives last year, many of them exceeding their obligations significantly.
 Antioch contracted to receive services to 12,969 residents, and agencies served over 14,425 residents (Note: not an unduplicated count between agencies.) - 3.
-Number and Percent of CDBG-Funded Capital Projects Completed within two (2) years of Initial Funding Date Our target is to have 80% of capital projects completed within two years, and we have been successful in attaining this goal.
+Number and Percent of CDBG-Funded Capital Projects Completed within two (2) years of Initial Funding Date Our target is to have 80% of capital projects completed within two years, and we have been successful in attaining this goal until funds were significantly cut to the Roadway Rehabilitation project in lower income areas in 2012-13.
+This project has been put on hold until 2014-15 so that it can accumulate enough funds to make it economically viable to bid competitively.